Is Anybody Goin' to San Antone

 "Is Anybody Goin' to San Antone" is a song written by Glenn Martin and Dave Kirby, and recorded by American country music artist Charley Pride.
 It was released in February 1970 as the first single from the album Charley Pride's 10th Album.
 The song was Pride's third number one in a row on the country charts.
 The single spent two weeks at number one and a total of 16 weeks on the country chart.

+Content

+The narrator has left a toxic relationship with his wife/girlfriend and is hitchhiking along Route 66 on a cold and stormy day.
+He is hoping for a ride to San Antonio or Phoenix, but will be satisfied with any destination "as long as I can forget I've ever known her."

 Background

 Pride's manager, Jack D. Johnson, was given a demonstration tape of this song and rewrote it, changing the chords, lyrics, and arrangement to better fit his client, Charley Pride.
 Pride recorded and made this rewrite his third number-one hit.
 Jack did not take songwriter's credit, as he was working for the success of his client.
 Jack wrote other songs, including "Too Hard To Say I'm Sorry", also sung by Charley Pride, cowritten with Jack Clement.